wildfly/quickstart/README.md

 <a id="testremote"></a>

 1. Test the quickstart on a Remote Server
-    * A remote container requires you start the JBoss Enterprise Application Platform 6 or JBoss AS 7 server before running the test.
+    * A remote container requires you start the JBoss WildFly server before running the test.
 [Start the JBoss Server](#startjboss) as described in the quickstart README file.
     * Run the test goal with the following profile activated:

-            mvn clean test -Parq-jbossas-remote
+            mvn clean test -Parq-wildfly-remote
 <a id="testmanaged"></a>

 2. Test the quickstart on Managed Server